I write dark science fiction, dark fantasy, and supernatural thrillers. Much of my work is known as weird fiction.

-Over the years, I’ve also written a lot of pop science books and literary guides, which are close to my heart but in a different way from my fiction.
+Over the years, I’ve also written a lot of speculative science books and literary guides, which are close to my heart but in a different way from my fiction.
 My goal is to entertain readers and open new avenues of thinking about everything from literature to neutrinos to space exploration to human relationships.

 I’ll be a Special Guest of Honor at NecronomiCon 2015 in Providence, RI.
 More news about this Lovecraftian shindig as we get closer!
 For now, suffice it to say that I’m both grateful and excited to be a Special Guest of Honor.